Sony's Newest Aibo Dances to a Wireless Beat

-Sony’s new-wave handheld PSP game device breaks on Japanese shores 12 December.
+Sony’s new-wave handheld PSP game device breaks on Japanese shores 12 December, see the WWJ video here.
 Unfortunately, anyone beyond the Land of the Rising Sun will have to wait until March (maybe) to get their hands on one.
 Those with a wad of yen (dollars or Euros) to spend, though, can plunk it down right now on another Sony entertainment gizmo — one that sits on your lap instead of in your palm.
 Enhanced wireless connections have Sony’s newest version of their PC pooch Aibo sitting up and playing music, taking photos and dancing to a wireless beat.

 Admittedly, ‘Robot as Pet’ is still a difficult concept to get around.
 Sure, some people prefer the touch of cold, hard metal on their skin rather than fluffy fur — but generally they don’t answer to the name ‘Pet Lover.’
 (Though they may follow similar commands, “Sit!
 Beg!”)
 Even Sony seemed to realize their dog ‘bot needed more to justify its high price than just playing fetch and lurching slowly (very slowly) after its little plastic ball.
 The company has redesigned and repositioned the shiny ERS M2 version of Aibo as an enhanced audiovisual machine.